FIWARE-Archive/security.P2abcengine/Documentation/zhaw/users-guide.md

 *NOTE*: You will see that the interaction through the APIs is vastly more complicated than the interaction through the GUIs.
 This is due to the library-like generic nature of the p2abcengine.
 The GIUs simplify this interaction by narrowing down choices.

+## Overview of Interactions

+1. Create system parameters and distribute them to user and verifier.
+The system parameters contain various things such as the issuer's public key and other cryptographic parameters.
+They must be the same for issuer, user, and verifier.
+Or rather, user and verifier must know about the system parameters used by the issuer.

+2. Set up a credential specification.
+This entails obtaining the column names and types from the attribute provider and creating a credential specification from the available attributes.

+3. Create a query rule.
+This entails installing a SQL query that selects an integer attribute from the attribute provider.
+In this case, we will select an "income" attribute.

+4. Create issuer parameters and an issuance policy.
+This is a file that says what kinds of credentials will be issued.
+Issuer, user, and verifier will need the same issuance policy.

+5. Create a credential.
+This is a multi-step process in which the user and issuer exchange a variety of messages.
+The user authenticates to the issuer using the authentication provider and the issuer then accumulates enough information through a multi-round protocol to issue the credential.
+The credential is stored in the user service.

+6. Create a presentation policy.
+The verifier wants to grant access to a resource only for people whose incomes are greater than

 ## Set Up System Parameters

 First, create system parameters at the issuer.